 The Colorado Rockies of Major League Baseball is another team that will help drive the industry.
 The Rockies are a relatively new team by MLB standards, but they have had plenty of success over the years.

 In college sports, the University of Colorado and Colorado State University will provide plenty of events to bet on as well.
-The University of Colorado has reached an agreement with PointsBet, the first of its kind in the United States.
+The University of Colorado became a darling of sports bettors in 2023 with its rejuvenated football team.

 FAQ for betting in Colorado